cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/deploymentWizardButtons.md

 ![wizard_inputs_step]( /images/ui/widgets/deployment_wizard_buttons_hw_wizard_inputs.png )

 If input has default value you won't need to provide it.
 You need to set values only for inputs which does not have default values.
+You can use `Load Values` button to fill in the values from YAML file.

 Hover over icon in `Action` column to see details and check if you need to provide value for the input.
 Click `Back` or `Next` button to navigate between steps.

 ##### Confirm step
 In this step you see list of task to be performed during installation process.

+You can also modify deployment name, which is automatically set using blueprint name and index suffix.

 ![wizard_confirm_step]( /images/ui/widgets/deployment_wizard_buttons_hw_wizard_confirm.png )

 Click `Install` to start resources installation procedure or click `Back` button to go to the previous steps.
+Deployment name availability is verified upon clicking on `Install` button.

 ##### Install step
 In this step you see list of ongoing tasks and its status.

 ![wizard_install_step]( /images/ui/widgets/deployment_wizard_buttons_hw_wizard_install.png )

-When deployment installation starts successfuly you can perform additional actions - install another blueprint or go to deployment page.
+When deployment installation starts successfully you can perform additional actions - install another blueprint or go to deployment page.

-When something go wrong you will be able to see error message and you start over the procedure.
+When something goes wrong you will be able to see error message and you start over the procedure.

 #### Widget Settings
 * `Show Hello World Wizard button` - if set then Hello World Wizard button will be shown